-Associate Director - New Homes Sales
+Associate Director - Land & New Homes

 With recent controversies over housebuilder profits and poor-quality homes, we look at what the future holds for the Help to Buy scheme.

 Following the financial crisis, the number of new homes built in the UK dropped to its lowest level since the Second World War.
 The Help to Buy equity loan scheme, introduced by George Osborne in 2013, was intended to provide a helping hand to both housebuilders and people trying to get onto the housing ladder.

 It’s been a popular scheme, with over 420,000 households taking advantage of the opportunity to secure a new property, but it’s not without its critics.
 We look at what the future of Help to Buy might hold and what you need to know if you’re thinking of signing up to the scheme.

 How does the Help to Buy scheme work?

 Under the Help to Buy scheme, homeowners get a government-backed loan for up to 20 per cent of the value of a new-build house (up to 40 per cent in London).
 With the additional 5 per cent deposit provided by the homebuyer, banks are able to grant a 75 per cent loan-to-value (LTV) mortgage rather than a 95 per cent LTV mortgage.

 This gives banks more protection from losing money if house prices fall and helps people to buy a new home even if they don’t have a large deposit.

 In 2018, 6 per cent of all home sales in England were supported by Help to Buy, and for some large housebuilders, Help to Buy sales account for almost half their total sales.
 Most people who’ve benefited from Help to Buy are first-time buyers.